FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/columns/commitmentdiscountquantity.md

 * When *CommitmentDiscountStatus* is "Used", CommitmentDiscountQuantity MUST be the positive, metered quantity of *CommitmentDiscountUnits* that is consumed over the *row's* *charge period*.
 * When *CommitmentDiscountStatus* is "Unused", CommitmentDiscountQuantity MUST be the remaining, positive, unused quantity of *CommitmentDiscountUnits* for the *row's* *charge period*.

-CommitmentDiscountQuantity MUST be null for all other *ChargeCategory* values.
+CommitmentDiscountQuantity MUST be null in all other cases.

 ## Column ID